ayonli/ngrpc/README.md

 export default class ExampleService implements LifecycleSupportInterface {
     async init(): Promise<void> {
-        // When the app starts and the service is loaded (or reloaded), the `init()` method will be
+        // When the service is loaded (or reloaded), the `init()` method will be automatically
-        // automatically called, we can add some async logic inside it, for example, establishing
+        // called, we can add some async logic inside it, for example, establishing database
-        // database connection, which is normally not possible in the default `constructor()` method
+        // connection, which is normally not possible in the default `constructor()` method
         // since it doesn't support asynchronous codes.
     }